OFC Men's Champions League: 2014–present

-In the 2014–15 season, the tournament was sponsored by Fiji Airways and renamed the Fiji Airways OFC Champions League in that season.
+In the 2014–15 season, the tournament was sponsored by Fiji Airways and renamed the Fiji Airways OFC Champions League for that season.

-Another format change came in 2017 when group stage was expanded to 16 teams with whole competition being played in the one year (preliminary stage followed by group stage and later knock-out stage).
-Each of four groups was hosted by one of teams from the group meaning more countries and teams included.
-Group winners qualified for the semifinal stage.
-The semifinals and final were both played on home-away basis.
-Following success of 2017 season, OFC added quarterfinal round for 2018 edition, meaning the top two teams from each group qualified for the knock-out stage.
+Another format change came in 2017 when the group stage was expanded to 16 teams, with the whole competition being played in one year (preliminary stage followed by group stage and later knock-out stage).
+Each of four groups was hosted by one of the teams from the group, meaning more countries and teams were included.
+Group winners qualified for the semi-finals.
+The semi-finals and final were both played on a home-and-away basis.
+Following the success of the 2017 season, the OFC added a quarter-final round for the 2018 edition, meaning that the top two teams from each group qualified for the knockout stage.

-The 2019 final, Hienghène Sport–AS Magenta (both from New Caledonia), marked the first time in the history of the competition that there was no side from New Zealand present.
+The 2019 final between New Caledonian sides Hienghène Sport and AS Magenta marked the first time since 2005 that there was no side from New Zealand qualified for the title-deciding tie.